 Tara Carpenter, CPES.: Becoming a Placenta Encapsulationist

 I’ve always had a soft spot for mothers and newborns.
-I grew up from the age of 2, in a home that also had a day-care and then later a Montessori School.
-I was always surrounded by parents and children.
-I loved to walk my neighborhood in search of pink and blue balloons signaling the arrival of a baby.
-I’d knock on the door and give a Mother’s Helper card; I was 5 and charged a quarter an hour!!
+I grew up in a home where my mother kept a day-care and later a Montessori School; babies filled my life!
+I also walked our neighborhood in search of pink ‘n blue balloons signaling the arrival of a baby.
+I’d knock and give the parents a Mother’s Helper card.
+I was 5 years old and charged .25 cents an hour.

 I knew my life work would involve mothers and babies.

-I dreamt of being a midwife yet became a birth doula then a postpartum doula as the hours were more manageable as a young mother myself.
-My pregnancies were challenged by a rare condition affecting only 1% of women (hyperemesis gravidarum) and though I loved every moment of birth, and did so naturally, my postpartum was a mess.
-The months of nausea and medication left me in a state of malnutrition and with a predisposed tendency to anemia I was run down for months after each baby; always tired, yet unable to rest deeply.
+I dreamt of being a midwife yet settled on being a birth/postpartum doula as the hours were more manageable as a mother myself.
+My pregnancies were challenged with hyperemesis gravidarum; a rare condition affecting 1% of women, and though I loved giving birth, and did so naturally, my postpartums were a mess.
+My difficult pregnancies combined with a predisposition for anemia had me ragged for months after each baby.

 I was intrigued by placenta encapsulation.

-I learnt of placenta encapsulation in 2009 and thought this service would have helped me immensely to move with more confidence and grace in my own postpartum period.
-I saw a need for such support in the town of Montpelier where I lived and the surrounding areas.
-I took the appropriate trainings and now encapsulate for new mothers in Vermont 💜
+I learnt of placenta encapsulation in 2009 and thought this service would have helped me move with more confidence and grace in my own postpartums.
+I saw a need for this service in my state and took the necessary trainings to encapsulate for new mothers in Vermont 💜

 I prepare capsules with a traditional Chinese medicine method that is FDA-approved and come in plain or grape flavor.
 My process is here.